AAE House Style Guide

 - Use "Sector" not "Industry"

-- Associations is not a sector/industry: Avoid refering to "associations" as a sector or industry as these terms are used for the specific field of an association, so use phrases like "in associations" or "in the associations world" or "in membership organisations"
+- Associations is not a sector/industry and when each association has a specific sector of its own, it confuses.
+Please use phrases like "in associations" or "in the associations world" or "in membership organisations"

-- Avoid using "NFP" or "Not-for-Profit" as this is misleading as well as imprecise
+- Avoid using "NFP" or "Not-for-Profit" as this is imprecise

 Spelling, Grammar & Punctuation

-- Hyphenate two words that together as one modify a noun (acting as a compound modifier)
+- Hyphenate two words that together modify a noun, eg. "world-class organization" (acting as a compound modifier)

-We often receive feedback that the word "Strategy" is used in talks and articles, when "Plan" is what is meant.
-So as to avoid confusion and misleading, please use these words according to the approach below.
+We often receive feedback that the word "Strategy" is used in talks and articles when "Plan" is what is meant.
+So as to avoid confusion, please use these words according to the approach below.
 It is especially important in descriptions of talks, as delegates often specifically want to hear one and not the other, or ensure they are to hear about both.